GinoPane/PHPolyglot/README.md

 ------------

 * PHP >= 7.1;
-* credentials for Yandex Translate API and IBM Watson API.
+* credentials for Yandex Translate API, Yandex Dictionary API and IBM Watson API (depending on what you are going to use).

 Features
 --------